Hard probe path lengths and event-shape engineering of the quark-gluon plasma: Model and path length measures

 Fig.~\ref{fig:LwithESE} (right) shows the average path length $\langle\int1/\gamma\ u_\mu dL^\mu\rangle$ of non-interacting probes traversing the plasma as a function of collision centrality for an inclusive sample, denoted by 0--100\%, as well as for the percentiles of lowest (0--10\%) and highest (90--100\%) values of $q_{2}$\@.
 It shows that within the model there is no meaningful difference in traversed path lengths when selecting events based on $q_{2}$ for any of the collision centralities.
 This is attributed to the fact that for events with higher eccentricity some paths will shorten (in-plane) and some will lengthen (out-of-plane), mostly averaging out when looking at all possible emission angles.

 Fig.~\ref{fig:pathlengthsinout} shows the path length distributions separately for in- and out-of-plane emission angles for three different collision centralities as well as three selections on the ESE observable $q_{2}$\@.
-Here, in-plane (out-of-plane) is defined by including paths that are within an azimuthal angle difference of $\Delta \phi = 22^\circ$ with respect to the short (long) axis, as extracted from the event plane angle defined by the argument of $q_2$ (see also Fig.~\ref{fig:illustration})\@.
+Here, in-plane (out-of-plane) is defined by including paths that are within an azimuthal angle difference of $\Delta \phi = 22^\circ$ with respect to the short (long) axis, as extracted from the event plane angle defined by the argument of $Q_2$ (see also Fig.~\ref{fig:illustration})\@.
+Note here, that this argument of $Q_2$ differs from the participant plane due to the finite number of particles in the final state \cite{nucl-th/9711003,nucl-ex/9805001,nucl-ex/0311007}\@.
+In principle one should expect to see the strongest effects when selecting with respect to the participant plane.
+However, given that the experiments do not have access to the participant plane, we make the choice to use the quantity that can be measured experimentally.
 The three panels show the results of all $q_{2}$ values (left), the 0--10\% percentile of $q_{2}$ (middle), and the 90--100\% percentile (right) of $q_{2}$\@.
-As expected path lengths are typically larger for central collisions or for paths in the out-of-plane direction, since in those cases there is more plasma to encounter.
+As expected, path lengths are typically larger for central collisions or for paths in the out-of-plane direction, since in those cases there is more plasma to encounter.
 When selecting on $q_2$ (middle and right) the difference between in- and out-of-plane becomes significantly smaller (middle, small $q_{2}$) or larger (right, large $q_2$), whereby this effect is much larger for semi-central or peripheral collisions.
-Indeed central collisions produce a system with small eccentricities which then reduces the dependence on emission angles.
+Indeed, central collisions produce a system with small eccentricities which then reduces the dependence on emission angles.
+There is some structure in Fig.~\ref{fig:pathlengthsinout} around lengths from $0.5$ to $2\,\text{fm}$, which is not due to statistical uncertainty, as this uncertainty is negligibly small.
+This structure could possibly be due to the lumpiness in the initial state caused by the finite size of individual nucleons.